Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Packaging Unit](../../Assets/Screenshots/DataHub/DataTypes/PackagingUnit.png "[Packaging Unit]")

-The data type *Packaging Unit* is used to define packaging units.
-In a packaging unit, several same products are sold together in one fixed package.
-This package has its own EAN code and is handled as an own product.
+The *Packaging Unit* data type is used to define packaging units.
+In a packaging unit, several identical products are sold together in one fixed package.
+This package has its own EAN code and is handled as its own product.
 Therefore the packaging unit must be maintained in the single product.
 You can create multiple packaging units for a product in the product view.

 The *PIM* plugin owns this data type.